 This year the Project of the Year will be divided into the following sub-categories:

-- Specialists project: Recognising projects with unique or unusual characteristics and from new and emerging project management sectors
+- Specialist Project: Recognising projects with unique or unusual characteristics and from new and emerging project management sectors.

 Social Project of the Year